jsaraviadrago/genai_synthethic/README.md

 - The data is "insurance.csv" which you can find the details from it here[[2]](#2).
 Regardless of that, in the Notebook you can also find the urls from where I got the information so you can reproduce it.
 - The script_holdout_insurance_df.py is just a script I created to seperate the real data in half and have a test and train.

+The algorithm used hear is "copulas", you can find reference of it in the synthetic data book

 ### Reference

 <a id="1">[1]</a>